nf-core/viralrecon/docs/output.md

 ### iVar trim

-If the `--protocol amplicon` parameter is provided then [iVar](http://gensoft.pasteur.fr/docs/ivar/1.0/manualpage.html) is used to trim amplicon primer sequences from the aligned reads. iVar uses the primer positions supplied in `--amplicon_bed` to soft clip primer sequences from a coordinate sorted BAM file.
+If the `--protocol amplicon` parameter is provided then [iVar](http://gensoft.pasteur.fr/docs/ivar/1.0/manualpage.html) is used to trim amplicon primer sequences from the aligned reads. iVar uses the primer positions supplied in `--primer_bed` to soft clip primer sequences from a coordinate sorted BAM file.

 <details markdown="1">
   <summary>Output files</summary>